the-parvez-16/Intro16/README.md

 4. **Explore** the open-source ecosystem and also Explore Ethical hacking.

 ## Fun Fact About Me 🎉
--⚡ Fun fact: I'm an ambivert so I can't talk with new peoples but I talk to known peoples more and more.
+- ⚡ Fun fact: I'm an ambivert so I can't talk with new peoples but I talk to known peoples more and more.
--I love **Gaming and waching movies of marvel** when I’m not coding!
+- I love **Gaming and waching movies of marvel** when I’m not coding!

 ## Let’s Connect! 🌐
 Feel free to reach out to me: